2nd Super Robot Wars

 A remake of the 2nd Super Robot Wars was ported to Game Boy on June 30, 1995, under 2nd Super Robot Wars G (第2次スーパーロボット大戦G).
 However, it was not part of the "Classic" canon to the timeline.
-2nd Super Robot Wars was ported to Sony PlayStation on June 10, 1999, as part of the Super Robot Wars Complete Box then separately on December 2, 1999; and to the Game Boy Advance as an exclusive Famicom Mini game, available only as a bonus with the purchase of Super Robot Taisen GC.
+2nd Super Robot Wars was ported to Sony PlayStation on June 10, 1999, as part of the Super Robot Wars Complete Box then separately on December 2, 1999; and to the Game Boy Advance as an exclusive Famicom Mini game, available only as a raffle prize with the purchase of Super Robot Wars GC.
 The PSX version was digitally released on January 26, 2011 on the PlayStation Network.

 Story

 You must stop Bian Zoldark and the Divine Crusaders all while fighting the familiar foes from various robot anime that make up DC's ranks like Char Aznable from Mobile Suit Gundam and Baron Ashura from Mazinger Z.